CruxConnect/crux-docs/_organization/retreive_auth_token.md

   {: title="Response" }

 ---
 Provide a username and password to receive your authentication token and various account-related data.
-The purpose of the authentication token is to allow you to fetch account-related info without using your username and password.
-Prior to making other account-related calls, login to get your authentication token.
+All other calls require an authentication token.

 ### Request Parameters: